5 Steps to Reset Your Emotions and Find Inner Peace

 Well, it doesn’t make much sense to push when our body is exhausted.
 It also doesn’t make sense to repress what makes us human: our feelings.

-What you need is a Silver Linings Playbook: seeing the silver lining inside you waiting for the sun to shine onto what your emotions are trying to tell you.
+What you need is a Silver Linings Playbook: seeing the silver lining inside you waiting for the sun to shine light on your emotions and reveal what they are trying to tell you.

 Emotions are a guidance system to keep us safe and peaceful.